 This could, for example, be a wood or forest, a coral reef, mountain range, coastline, wetland etc whose ecosystem/existence is threatened by climate change or human activity.
-The submission form will ask you to identify the place and give some context to your image (why is it important / how is it threatened).
+The submission form will ask you to identify the place/flora and give some context to your image (why is it important / how is it threatened).

 A maximum of three photos per category per photographer.
 If you decide to enter both Wildlife and Wild Spaces you can submit a total of 6 photos (3 in each category).